Note

 All change feed modes have a guaranteed order within a partition key value, but not across partition key values.
 You should select a partition key that gives you a guarantee of meaningful order.

-For example, consider a retail application that uses the event sourcing design pattern.
+Consider a retail application that uses the event sourcing design pattern.
 In this application, different user actions are each "events," which are modeled as writes to Azure Cosmos DB.
 Imagine if some example events occurred in the following sequence:

 A materialized view of current shopping cart contents is maintained for each customer.
 This application must ensure that these events are processed in the order in which they occur.
-For example, if the cart checkout were to be processed before Item A's removal, it's likely that Item A would have shipped to the customer, and not the item the customer wanted instead, Item B. To guarantee that these four events are processed in order of their occurrence, they should fall within the same partition key value.
-If you select username (each customer has a unique username) as the partition key, you can guarantee that these events show up in the change feed in the same order in which they're written to Azure Cosmos DB.
+For example, if the cart checkout were to be processed before Item A's removal, it's likely that Item A shipped to the customer instead of the Item B the customer wanted instead.
+To ensure these four events are processed in order, they should fall within the same partition key value.
+If you select username

 Examples